charupatel1612/ADVANCED-ENCRYPTION-TOOL/README.md

 ## 📄 PROJECT DESCRIPTION

-This project is a **GUI-based AES-256 Encryption Tool** developed in Python using IDEL.
+This project is a **GUI-based AES-256 Encryption Tool** developed in Python using IDLE.
 It allows users to securely encrypt and decrypt files with a password, simulating real-world data protection practices.

 The project provides a user-friendly interface to understand how encryption works using the AES (Advanced Encryption Standard) algorithm.